bit-dream/candied/README.md

 3. NS_ and BU_ are not filled out when generating the dbc file.
 These fields are not technically needed for a valid DBC file.
 But will be added in a future release.
 4. More general configurability of parsing, writing, and creation of DBC files
 5. Continue to develop addToken() uility function that will allow a user to manually add parsing tokens.
 This will help in allowing the dbc parser to be more configurable and allow users greater control so that if this library falls behind a DBC standard update.
+6. Input and output validation:
+    a.
+Disallow adding of messages with the same name
+    b.
+Disallow adding of signals that overlap due to start bits and length
+    c.
+Validate entire data structure before writing to a dbc file.
+The Writer() class that generates the dbc file will generate a DBC file that can be parsed by popular tools like CANDB++, but that does not guarentee that the everything is completely correct.
+For example, older DBC files do not support Message/Signal names that are greater than 32 characters long.

 ## Contributing